aidan-dc/FAIR-UMN-CDMS-Studies/index.md

 ### Deep Neural Network Model
-We implement our neural network with Pytorch 1.9.0 3 .
-The framework of our neural network model is shown in [Figure 5](https://).
+Our first approach to this problem is through a dense neural network implemented with Pytorch 1.9.0 3 .
+The framework of our neural network model is shown in Figure 9.
 It is a fully-connected network with non-linearity activation functions.
 In particular, in each hidden layer except the output layer, we employ a linear layer followed by the batch normalization, leaky rectified activation, and dropout.
 For the output layer, we simply pass the learned features through a linear layer and obtain its prediction directly.
 For other settings, please refer to our [document](https://github.com/FAIR-UMN/FAIR-UMN-CDMS/blob/main/doc/FAIR%20Document%20-%20Identifying%20Interaction%20Location%20in%20SuperCDMS%20Detectors.pdf).

+In our experiments, we try neural networks with {2, 5, 10} hidden layers, indicating an increasing model complexity, and we set the number of neurons per hidden layer to be 32.
+To avoid the issue of overfitting, we employ dropout with a drop ratio of 0.5.
+We use Adam as our optimizer and exploit a constant learning rate which is 0.001.
+We set the maximum training epochs to be 500 epochs for each model.
+After 500 epochs of training, the neural network model converges well and does not show any overfitting based on the performance on both training and validation sets.

 <div align="center">
 <figure><img src="figures/dnn.png" width="356"></figure>
  <br>
-<figcaption>Figure 5: The framework of deep neural network models.</figcaption>
+<figcaption>Figure 9: The framework of deep neural network models.</figcaption>

 </div>

 ### Results of Deep Neural Network Models

-We show the test performance on our test set (held-out subset) in [Table 2](https://).
-We can observe that simply increasing the model complexity does not boost the performance on our dataset, rather it hurts the performance.
+We show the test performance on our test/held-out set in [Table 2](https://).
+We can observe that simply increasing the model complexity in this instance does not boost the performance on our dataset, rather it hurts the performance.
 Therefore, we argue that to achieve better performance, it is worth exploring novel network architectures or training paradigms.
-For more experimental results, please refer to our [document](https://github.com/FAIR-UMN/FAIR-UMN-CDMS/blob/main/doc/FAIR%20Document%20-%20Identifying%20Interaction%20Location%20in%20SuperCDMS%20Detectors.pdf).
+For more experimental results on these dense neural network models, please refer to our [document](https://github.com/FAIR-UMN/FAIR-UMN-CDMS/blob/main/doc/FAIR%20Document%20-%20Identifying%20Interaction%20Location%20in%20SuperCDMS%20Detectors.pdf).

 <div align="center">